 Manitoba has about 125 digital media and gaming companies.ICT sector in Winnipeg employs more than 13,800 people.Learn more about the ICT industry from Economic Development Winnipeg.

 - HP Enterprise

-- Manitoba Telecom Services (MTS).
-MTS is one of Canada’s largest telecommunications network providers.
+- Bell MTS.
+It is one of Canada’s largest telecommunications network providers.

 Sources: Manitoba Growth, Enterprise and Trade, Manitoba Business Facts, Manitoba Trade and Investment, Economic Development Winnipeg, and Travel Manitoba.